designwall/dw-question-answer/readme.txt

 5. Back-end settings

 == Changelog ==

+= 1.1.1 =
+* Fixed: Questions are not followed automatically if answer authors post private answers
+* Fixed: Followers do not receive the email notification when there is a new comment to question
+* Fixed: Admin does not receive the email notification when there is a private question
+* Fixed: Question Author does not receive the email notification when there is a private answer.
+* Fixed: Question author does not receive the email notification when there is an anonymous post
+* New: Add Captcha System.
+* New: Add 3 email notifications: New Answer to followed question, New Comment to Question (followers), New Comment to Answer (followers)
+* Tweak: Sidebar is back with supported widgets.

 = 1.1 =
 * Fixed: Don't automatically pick the best answer which has the most votes ( at least 3 votes)